 5. After the total time, everything will start to be pretty delicious looking/smelling.
 If you feel it needs another 10-15 minutes, then go ahead, but stir again and watch for burning.
 This is great to build confidence in cooking, as you can learn to judge when something’s ready or know for next time that it’s gone too far…

-6. Once ready, pile everything into a saucepan and cover with water.
-Find your drink again while bringing the pan to the boil.
+6. Once ready, pile everything into a saucepan and cover it with water.
+Find your drink again while bringing the pan to a boil.
 Once boiled, and strip the leaves off of any woody stalks (rosemary) into the mix and grab a stick blender.
-Remove the pan from the heat and making sure the rotary area is well beneath the water level, blend - begin slowly with this to avoid any molten splatter.
+Remove the pan from the heat and making sure the rotary area is well beneath the water level, blend – begin slowly with this to avoid any molten splatter.

 Let me know what you think or combinations you try out!